 How To Create Man Cave Furniture

 The first thing I did was to search out some really inexpensive furniture.
 Church garage sales are perfect for great buys.
 Most everything is donated and it sells super cheap.
 I SCORED this coffee table and matching side of super chunky manliness for $20.
 Nothing feminine about this coffee table and I’m pretty sure it’s perfect for my idea.
-This photo doesn’t show the coolest feature about this table, but the top is attached with springs that allows it to elevate into a table top.
+This photo doesn’t show the coolest feature about this table, but the top is attached with springs that allow it to elevate into a table top.
 Football central right here.
 Oh, he will love this man cave furniture!
 I can just see all his snacks and beverages sitting nicely right in front of his oversized leather thrown.

 Creating a Faux Wood Plank Table Top